 Why Chernobyl should make you scared of everything except nuclear energy

 Today more so than ever, media dramatizations shape how Americans stand on different issues.
 HBO’s five-part miniseries Chernobyl, will undoubtedly influence how people think about nuclear energy, and spark debate around the relative dangers of the technology.
-But this show is not about the risk of nuclear meltdown, it is about the much more significant peril of leaders clouding the truth.
+But this show is not about the risk of nuclear meltdown, it is about an even more consequential peril of leaders clouding the truth.
 Craig Mazen’s portrayal of Chernobyl is a fitting historic analogy for the intentional, decades-long obfuscation of the scientific reality of anthropogenic climate change.
 As ironic as it may sound, Chernobyl is a frantic cry for the advancement of nuclear energy.

 There’s a widely-accepted statistic, at risk of semantic satiation, that’s worth citing again: “97 percent or more of actively publishing climate scientists agree that climate-warming trends over the past century are due to human activities” (NASA).
 If you pause to consider what that means, it represents an extraordinary situation.
 Of the human population that holds a doctorate degree in the understanding of atmospheric interaction with the Biosphere, we have reached an unprecedented consensus.
 What then, is the foundation of our hesitancy to act?

 As the show plays out, the viewer begins to understand the full story behind the Chernobyl accident.
 In its simplest (very simple) explanation, nuclear energy is produced by mixing water with reactor fuel rods (enriched Uranium-235 generating heat through fission), which produce steam to spin a turbine and create electricity.
 Russia’s now-defunct RBMK technology (the reactor type at Chernobyl) did just that.
-On the night of the disaster, a recklessly run routine test mixed with a non-failsafe system design, led to fuel rod overheating and failure.
+On the night of the disaster, a recklessly run routine test mixed with a non-failsafe system design, led to fuel rods overheating and a system failure.
 The resulting steam explosion blew the reactor (including its graphite and fuel) out of the containment building and into the surrounding environment (see this World Nuclear article for a detailed explanation of the accident).
-31 people died from the direct exposure to acute radiation at the time of the accident.
+31 people died from direct exposure to acute radiation at the time of the accident.
 From the UN and WHO investigations, an estimated 2,200 radiation-caused deaths are expected from the incident, though the final numbers are debated.

 There are 10 RBMK reactors operating today in Russia, which have undergone safety modifications since the 1980s.
 The US currently operates 98 commercial light-water reactors (LWR, a different technology), supplying roughly 20% of the US energy mix.
 This fleet has operated since 1958 without fatality.
 These LWRs, and all modern nuclear reactors, are designed as failsafe systems, meaning they revert to a stable condition in the event of a breakdown or malfunction.
 The likelihood of a Chernobyl-equivalent in the US is exceedingly low.
 In the worst commercial nuclear power plant accident in US history (the partial meltdown of Three Mile Island), no one was killed or exposed to dangerous levels of radiation.